bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 ### Deploying your Android app to Google Play Store

-{% include message_box.html type="important" title="Have you uploaded keystore file yet" content=" Make sure that you have uploaded the keystore file to the **ANDROID KEYSTORE FILE** field before starting the deployment procedure to a native marketplace! "%}
+{% include message_box.html type="important" title="Have you uploaded keystore file yet" content=" Make sure that you have uploaded the keystore file to the **ANDROID KEYSTORE FILE** field before starting the deployment procedure to the marketplace! "%}

 Before you'd use the **Google Play Deploy** Step, make sure you have performed the following tasks:

 1. Upload the first APK manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
 2. [Link](https://developers.google.com/android-publisher/getting_started) your Google Play Developer Console to an API project.
 3. [Set up API Access Clients using a service account](https://developers.google.com/android-publisher/getting_started): Please note when you create your service account on the Google Developer Console, you have to choose `json` as **Key Type**.
 4. Grant the necessary rights to the service account with your [Google Play Console](https://play.google.com/apps/publish).
-Go to **Settings**  &#8594; **Users & permissions**  &#8594; **Invite new user**.
+Go to **Settings**  → **Users & permissions**  → **Invite new user**.
 Due to the way the Google Play Publisher API works, you have to grant at least the following permissions to the service account:
    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.